 Method 1.
 Changing Preference Settings in Finder

-If your Seagate external drive is not visible on Mac, you must change the preference settings in the Mac finder.
+If your Seagate external drive is not visible on your Mac, you must adjust the Finder preferences.
 To change the preference settings, follow these steps:

 Step 2.
-Tick on the 'External Disk' located in the 'Sidebar' to show Seagate external hard drives in Finder.
+Click on the "Sidebar" icon and navigate to the "Locations" category.
+Click on the "External Disks" checkbox located in the Sidebar to show Seagate external hard drives in Finder.

 Step 4.
 Once you follow the steps, your connected Seagate external hard drive will appear on the Mac desktop.